switchablenorms/DeepFashion_Try_On/README.md

 year = {2020}
 }

+@inproceedings{ge2021disentangled,
+  title={Disentangled Cycle Consistency for Highly-realistic Virtual Try-On}, author={Ge, Chongjian and Song, Yibing and Ge, Yuying and Yang, Han and Liu, Wei and Luo, Ping}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={16928--16937}, year={2021}
+}

 @inproceedings{yang2022full,
 title = {Full-Range Virtual Try-On With Recurrent Tri-Level Transform}, author = {Yang, Han and Yu, Xinrui and Liu, Ziwei},